-Let’s start with my favorite feature: the retirement planner allows users to link multiple retirement accounts to see everything in one place!
-I have had a few careers with retirement plans.
+One of the best features is that the retirement planner allows users to link multiple retirement accounts to see everything in one place!
+I’ve had a few careers with retirement plans.
 This planner has, everything displayed as one cohesive whole makes.
 It makes it much easier to analyze and plan for retirement.
 Having retirement savings in multiple different places can be overwhelming, and it’s easy to lose track of where things are.

-Why this is good for women: Poor maternity leave options, the cost of child care, and low wages may cause some women to leave jobs more frequently than their seemingly more stable male counterparts.
-Although my job changes had to do with changing careers entirely and not for one of the above issues, I was still keenly aware of how I could best arrange flexible working hours to avoid paying thousands of dollars in child care once I had my first child.
+Why this is good for women: poor maternity leave options, the cost of child care, and low wages may cause some women to leave jobs more frequently than their seemingly more stable male counterparts.

 The last thing most people want to do when they are changing jobs is worry about 401k rollovers, and after leaving a job it can feel like your access to that money is more difficult than it should be.
 If leaving your retirement funds where they are makes the most sense for your situation, at least linking them under the same planning tool helps you keep everything in perspective.

 Actually, when my sister wanted a way to view all of her investment accounts in one place, I suggested that she sign up for the free Personal Capital Dashboard.
 The sign up is fast and easy and the financial overview rivals paid investment managers.